chromium/chromium/chrome/browser/ui/toasts/README.md

 # Toast UI
 The toast system allows features to surface a message and an optional action for users to take.
-These are short, ephemeral notifications that serve as confirmation of a successful user action or provide contextual information about a Chrome initiated action.
-Each toast must have an icon and a body text;
-feature teams can optionally add an action or close button to toasts.
+These are short notifications that serve as confirmation of a successful user action or provide contextual information about a Chrome initiated action.
+Each toast must have an icon and a body text; feature teams can optionally add an action or close button to toasts.
 Feature teams that want to introduce a toast will need to introduce a new value to the toast id enum and create a toast specification that will be registered with the toast registry.

 ## Getting Started
 ### 1. Add a new entry to the [ToastId enum](api/toast_id.h)